-The intuition behind bidirectional training is to enforce temporal consistency and reversibility as an inductive bias for learning physically plausible dynamics.
-By jointly minimizing reconstruction errors in both forward and backward directions across latent and pixel spaces, we constrain the velocity field to lie on a coherent motion manifold where trajectories are invertible and drift-free.
-The backward pass acts as a strong regularizer that prevents the model from learning arbitrary forward mappings that minimize reconstruction error but violate temporal coherence, any forward prediction, when reversed, must return to the original starting point, effectively anchoring the dynamics.
-This symmetric objective, combined with multi-scale supervision at both latent and pixel levels, encourages the model to capture underlying physical dynamics rather than directional artifacts, mitigates error accumulation in long-term prediction, and stabilizes optimization through complementary gradients.
+\textbf{Discussion.
+Why bidirectional training?} The intuition behind bidirectional training is to enforce temporal consistency and reversibility as an inductive bias for learning physically plausible dynamics.
+By jointly minimizing reconstruction errors in both forward and backward directions across latent and pixel spaces, we constrain the velocity field to lie on a coherent motion manifold where trajectories are invertible and drift-resistant.
+The backward pass serves as a strong regularizer by enforcing trajectory-level cycle consistency: the forward sequence and the time-reversal of the backward sequence, generated from the same endpoints with shared parameters, are jointly driven toward the same ground-truth trajectory and are therefore constrained to agree with each other (Eq.~\eqref{eq:bound}).
+A model that fits the forward direction with temporally incoherent shortcuts cannot simultaneously fit its time-reversed counterpart, which anchors the dynamics.
+This symmetric objective, combined with multi-scale supervision at both latent and pixel levels, encourages the model to capture underlying physical dynamics rather than directional artifacts.
+It further mitigates error accumulation in long-term prediction and stabilizes optimization through complementary gradients.
 Ultimately, bidirectional training transforms the learning objective from simple forward prediction to learning a reversible mapping that respects temporal symmetry, leading to more robust generalization and physically grounded representations.